joearpy/Betting-odds-converter/README.md

 ## PHP Classes

-In the class folder
+In the class folder:

-# Converter.class.php, where the converting happening
+- Converter.class.php, where the converting happening

-# db.class.php, where the DB operations
+- db.class.php, where the DB operations

-# log.class.php, where the save log to Database
+- log.class.php, where the save log to Database

-# saveData.class.php, where the program save the converted data
+- saveData.class.php, where the program save the converted data

-# validator.class.php, where the validation happening
+- validator.class.php, where the validation happening

 ## Security